BarryDigby/barrydigby.github.io/Week_2/Nextflow.md

 	script:
 	"""
-	echo "tuple val(base) uses the common string in the fastq read pair name, dictated by the glob pattern in params.reads" echo "in out case, the variable base is: $base" echo ""
+	echo "tuple val(base) uses the common string in the fastq read pair name, dictated by the glob pattern in params.reads" echo "in our case, the variable base is: $base" echo ""
 	echo 'The variable (dollar)reads stores r1 & r2 in the order they appear in the tuple' echo "$reads"